jbellsey/redux-model-utils/docs/example.md

 export default connect(geoModel.reactSelectors)(MyGeoComponent);
 ```

 A similar view in vanilla.
-In this case, we don't even have to import Redux.
+In this case, we don't even have to import
+any Redux code.

 ```javascript
 let geoModel = require('./models/geo'),